Tips for Buying a New Air Conditioning - AMS AC and ...

 Understanding the Air Cooled Reflux System

-What are the pros and cons of reflux condensers?
-What are the general aspects to be taken into consideration when buying one?
-The Heidolph 'Reflux Condenser Buyer’s Guide' provides the answers to the key questions.
-For all other matters, the Heidolph Customer Support is on hand to offer advice.
+What are the advantages and disadvantages of reflux condensers?
+And what factors should be included when buying one?
+The Heidolph 'Reflux Condenser Buyer’s Guide' answers these key questions.
+For further assistance, Heidolph Customer Support is available to help.

 Image Credit: Heidolph North America